larsen/crawler/README.md

 The examples use the following colors for different tiles of the dungeon:

-* White: Walkable floor tiles
+* White: Walkable floor tiles.
-* Dark gray: Un-walkable wall tiles
+* Dark gray: Un-walkable wall tiles.
 * Blue: Junctions between two regions.
 A game can use these to make doors, etc.
 * Red: The start of the dungeon.
 A game can use this to place a staircase leading up, etc.
 * Green: The end of the dungeon.
 A game can use this to place a staircase leading down, etc.